HumbleLu/scala-challenge/README.md

 The compressing algorithm is based on the count of consecutive characters, for example: aaaabbc => a4b2c1
+The algorithm is implemented in /src/main/scala/compressor, the compression related package

 ## Run the webservice
 ```{r, engine='bash', count_lines}